Same Love – Macklemore feat. Mary Lambert. #NRLGF

 Two weeks earlier I posted this tweet:

-In this tweet (and others) I raised concern about Mark Allaby working for IBM, a pro-LGBTIQ Pride in Diversity member organisation, whilst being a
+In this tweet (and others) I raised concern about Mark Allaby working for IBM, a pro-LGBTIQ Pride in Diversity member organisation, whilst being a Director on the board of a charity holding a strong anti-LGBTIQ stance.

 It’s unclear on what sound basis Damian Wyld brought the issue of marriage into this conversation.
 My tweets simply do not mention or allude to marriage.